-Be sure to arrive in Edinburgh in time to raise a toast with your fellow Summiteers before taking in a brilliant opening speaker session.
-End the night by connecting up with old friends and mingling with new ones at our welcome party.
+Arrive in Edinburgh in time to raise a toast with your fellow Summiteers before taking in a brilliant opening speaker session.
+End the night by connecting with old friends and mingling with new ones at our welcome party.

 Day two kicks off with a riveting session of talks by TED Fellows, followed by a vast array of workshops and experiences, both indoors and out.
 The day wraps up with a speaker session, and a thrilling evening gathering.